 Our approach works, and the results prove it.

-In an Association of University Technology Managers survey, NC State was:
+In an Association of University Technology Managers survey, NC State was ranked, among universities without medical schools:

-The NC State Entrepreneurship Clinic received the distinction of being the Outstanding Emerging Entrepreneurship Program by the U.S. Association for Small Business and Entrepreneurship.
+In 2018, The NC State Entrepreneurship Clinic received the Excellence in Co-Curricular Innovation Award by the U.S. Association for Small Business and Entrepreneurship.
 Inspired by the teaching hospital model, the space is a dynamic learning environment that brings faculty, students and local startups together at a thriving co-working space in downtown Raleigh.

 A Dynamic Curriculum